Vinnytsia: Independent Ukraine

 The Ukrainian Air Force Command has been based in Vinnytsia since 1992.
 During the 2022 Russian invasion of Ukraine, the command center was significantly damaged by Russian cruise missiles on 25 March 2022.

 On 14 July 2022 the center of the city was attacked with three Russian cruise missiles.
 Missiles hit the local NeuroMed clinic and House of the Officers, which was currently used as a concert hall.
 Due to the strike 27 people were killed (three children among them), 80 were hospitalized.
 The next day the Russian Ministry of defense said that the target was top-ranking Ukrainian military officers and representatives of foreign military industry companies.

-On October 12, 2022, a pilot Vadym Voroshylov (call sign Karaia) destroyed 5 "Shahed 136" drones near Vinnytsia.
+On 12 October 2022, a pilot Vadym Voroshylov (call sign Karaia) destroyed 5 "Shahed 136" drones near Vinnytsia.
 Due to damage to the plane, Vadym ejected in Vinnytsia oblast, having previously diverted the fighter jet from the settlement.
 For this, he was awarded the title of Hero of Ukraine.

+In 2023, the city of Vinnytsia opened a representative office to the European Union, becoming the fourth Ukrainian sub-national administration or organisation to take up an offer to use office space in the European Committee of the Regions (CoR).

+Population

+As of 1 July 2025, the population of Vinnytsia is 356 379 people.

+By population, among cities of Ukraine Vinnytsia ranks among the 10 largest cities (excluding the temporarily occupied territories).